Gavin-Development/GavinBackendDatasetUtils/README.md

 Please check BINFile_Samples.md in /Samples to see usage.

 ### Tokenizer class
-This is to replace the TF BPE tokenizer, it is a very simple BPE algo tokenizer that is in its first stages of deployment and development, it can utilise both CPU & GPU to build the vocab with the ability to progressively build the vocab by batching the corpus.
+This is to replace the TF BPE tokenizer, it is a very simple WordPiece implimentation that is not particularly tuned for speed nor efficieny yet.
+The class has been re designed from the ground up to be more pythonic and robust for usage in python.
+It supports JSON format for saving its information to disc allowing interoperability with other implimentations with minimal translation of data.
-So far this class supports GPU accelerated encode building, CPU only for encode and decode of strings, support for unknown encodes, support for saving and loading Tokenizers from local path, some performance optimisations.

 **NOTE** This is class is still in its first iteration and may have bugs, just open an issue or DM me if it does not work.